XNRG's Covid 19 Policy

 Toilets and changing

-- Toilets and changing areas will be monitored for compliance with social distancing
+- Toilets and corridors will be monitored for compliance with social distancing

-- Users may be required to wear face coverings
+- Users will be required to wear face coverings

-- Users must sanitise their hands before entering toilets and changing areas
+- Users must sanitise their hands before entering the building

 - Toilets will be cleaned with anti-bacterial cleaning materials after the start, before participants return.